efficient/libcuckoo/README.md

 [tests directory](https://github.com/efficient/libcuckoo/tree/master/tests)
 directory contains a number of tests and benchmarks of the hash table, which also serve as useful examples of how to use the table's various features.
-The entire test suite can be build with ``make all`` and run with the ``make check`` command.
+The entire test suite can be built with ``make all`` and run with the ``make check`` command.
 The test executables, which have the suffix ``.out``, can be run individually as well.